OpenDSA/OpenDSA/RST/source/Shellsort.rst

 of an algorithm (in this case Insertion Sort) even if in general that algorithm is unacceptably slow.

-Here are some questions review questions to check that you understand Shellsort.
+Here are some review questions to check that you understand Shellsort.

 .. avembed:: Exercises/Development/ShellsortMC.html
    :showbutton: hide
-   :title: Question 3
+   :title: Review Questions

 Notes
 -----